Part 2: Sensor Onboarding

 For each new sensor, we ask you to provide the following information:

-- Device ID: This ID should be unique among all existing sensors and will serve as access key when purchasing a data stream.
+- Device ID: This ID should be unique among all existing sensors and will serve as an access key when purchasing a data stream.
 Please note that the ID must begin with a letter ([a-z]) and may be followed by any number of letters, digits ([0–9]), hyphens (“-”), and underscores (“_”).
 Max allowed length is set to 40 characters.

 - Device Type: Plain text type description, that helps other Data Marketplace participants identify potential usage of the sensors’ data stream.
 Typical examples: “weather station”, “tracking device”, “charging station”.